 The principle task of the ISSR is the analysis of religions in the contemporary world, and especially in Switzerland, from the viewpoint of the social sciences.
 The disciplines principally concerned are the sociology of religions, psychology and the social psychology of religions, as well as the anthropology of religions.
 The period that is principally treated is contemporaneity.
 The professors attached to this institute are Irene Becci (Religious Emergence and New Spiritualities), Pierre-Yves Brandt (Psychology of Religion), Monika Salzbrunn (Religions, Migration and Diasporas) and Jörg Stolz (Sociology of Religions).
 The Observatory of Religions in Switzerland (ORS), established in 1999, is now part of the ISSRC and constitutes one of its principle research poles.

 The mission of the ILTP is to promote research in the field of practical theology

-Interfaculty Department of Religious Studies (DIHSR)
+Interfaculty Department of History and Sciences of Religions (DIHSR)